saurabh-hirani/slotter/README.md

   >>> 'twenty-to-thirty'
   ```

 - Get all the slotted items.
 Returns a sorted list.
+Items are sorted on the basis of their values i.e. ('item5', 10) < ('item4', 50)

   ```
   # get all items